jbarbourmoore/Algorithms-And-Data-Structures/README.md

 ![plots comparing the number of elements in the arrays being sorted with the number of swap times and the amount of time the sort took.
 Both appear to be resonably linear.](https://github.com/jbarbourmoore/Algorithms-And-Data-Structures/blob/455a213ce432ab83d1c4301ff848851bd379490f/OutputImages/Heap_Sort_By_Array_Length.png "Heap Sort")

+#### Quick Sort

+Implemented a quick sort algorithm that relies on recursion.
+It run 5 times each for 205 different array lengths.
+Each run it calculates the amount of time that the sort took in seconds and the number of calls to the recursive method, the max recursive depth and the quantity loop iterations.
+It generates 4 plots comparing each statistic with the array length.

 ### Searching

 #### Binary Search